v-bilous/quarkus-sso/README.md

 ## Running the backend application in dev mode

-You can run Quarkus application in dev mode that enables live coding using:
+You can run the Quarkus application in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```